Role management

 • Scenario 1:

-• Existing permissions: John is a member of Workspace A. He has the general user organization role and the workspace developer role.
-He can see all functional modules in Workspace A and can create or edit assets such as dashboards, spreadsheets, data screens, data sources, and datasets.
+• Current permissions: Alex is a member of Workspace A. He has the General User organization role and the Workspace Developer role.
+This allows him to see all feature modules in Workspace A and create or edit dashboards, spreadsheets, Data Screens, data sources, datasets, and other assets.

 image.png